-- The sponsor of the bill or resolution shall also present a copy of the measure to the actuary employed by the system or program affected by the measure.
-Actuarial notes shall be prepared and transmitted to the sponsor of the measure not later than two weeks after the request is received, unless an extension of time is agreed to by the sponsor as being necessary in the preparation of the note.
-The actuarial note shall be attached to the jacket of the measure.
-The provisions of this subsection may be waived by the measure's sponsor for a measure affecting local government retirement or pension plans not administered by the State or any local government program of hospital, medical, disability, or related benefits for local government employees not administered by the State. - (d) The note shall be factual and shall, if possible, provide a reliable estimate of both the immediate effect and, if determinable, the long-range fiscal and actuarial effect of the measure.
+- (d) The note shall be factual and shall, if possible, provide a reliable estimate of both the immediate effect and, if determinable, the long-range fiscal and actuarial effect of the measure.
 If, after careful investigation, it is determined that no dollar estimate is possible, the note shall contain a statement to that effect, setting forth the reasons why no dollar estimate can be given.
 No comment or opinion shall be included in the actuarial note with regard to the merits of the measure for which the note is prepared.
-Technical and mechanical defects in the measure may be noted. - When any permanent subcommittee or standing committee reports a measure to which an actuarial note is attached at the time of permanent subcommittee or standing committee consideration, with any amendment of such nature as would substantially affect the cost to or the revenues of any retirement or pension system, or program of hospital, medical, disability, or related benefits for teachers or State employees, the chair of the permanent subcommittee or standing committee reporting the measure shall obtain from the Fiscal Research Division an actuarial note of the fiscal and actuarial effect of the proposed amendment.
+Technical and mechanical defects in the measure may be noted. - (e) When any permanent subcommittee or standing committee reports a measure to which an actuarial note is attached at the time of permanent subcommittee or standing committee consideration, with any amendment of such nature as would substantially affect the cost to or the revenues of any retirement or pension system, or program of hospital, medical, disability, or related benefits for teachers or State employees, the chair of the permanent subcommittee or standing committee reporting the measure shall obtain from the Fiscal Research Division an actuarial note of the fiscal and actuarial effect of the proposed amendment.
 The actuarial note shall be attached to the jacket of the measure.
-An amendment to any bill or resolution shall not be in order if the amendment affects the costs to or the revenues of a State-administered retirement or pension system, or program of hospital, medical, disability, or related benefits for teachers or State employees, unless the amendment is accompanied by an actuarial note, prepared by the Fiscal Research Division, as to the actuarial effect of the amendment. - The Fiscal Research Division shall make all relevant actuarial notes available to the membership of the House. - RULE 36.3.
+An amendment to any bill or resolution shall not be in order if the amendment affects the costs to or the revenues of a State-administered retirement or pension system, or program of hospital, medical, disability, or related benefits for teachers or State employees, unless the amendment is accompanied by an actuarial note, prepared by the Fiscal Research Division, as to the actuarial effect of the amendment. - (f) The Fiscal Research Division shall make all relevant actuarial notes available to the membership of the House. - RULE 36.3.
 Local Legislation Affecting State Highway System.
-A local bill affecting the State Highway System shall be referred to the Committee on Transportation. - RULE 37.
-Removing Bill From Unfavorable Calendar.
-A bill may be removed from the unfavorable calendar upon motion carried by a two-thirds vote.
-A motion to remove a bill from the unfavorable calendar is debatable.
+A local bill affecting the State Highway System shall be referred to the Committee on Transportation. - RULE 36.4.
+Content of appropriations bills. (a) No provision changing existing law shall be contained in any of the following bills: (i) the Current Operations Appropriations Bill; (ii) the Capital Improvement Appropriations Bill; (iii) any bill generally revising appropriations for the second fiscal year of a biennium. - (b) No amendment to any bill listed in subsection (a) of this rule shall be in order if the language is prohibited by that subsection. - (c) Notwithstanding subsections (a) and (b) of this section, any of the bills listed in subsection (a) of this section or an amendment to such bill may change existing law if the change: - (1) Alters expenditures or salaries; - (2) Changes the scope or character of a program which must be reduced, increased, or changed because of an increase or decrease of funds